KAY LOUISE ALDRED

 I am also a Development Lead Neurodiverse Connection where my work is focuses particularly on wellbeing - meaning making, embodiment and nervous-system informed strategies - and support shifts towards this in institutional culture and staff practice.

-Embodiment and Spirituality Specialisms & Qualifications.
+Specialisms & Qualifications.

 BA (hons) Theology